ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-13-a-storm-a-lot-of-rain-and-new-friends.md

 ![Van parked under a highway bridge](/assets/images/IMG_0525.jpg)

 It looked like a good spot to hide from the heavy rain.
 The only downside was the Sado river about 300 meters away from me.
 Was there a chance of the dirt road getting flooded?
 The road was about two meters higher than the water level and there were a bunch of fields between me and the river.
 The fields were about one meter lower than my van.
-A lot of space that could be filled by the water before it would reach the road.
+A lot of space to fill before the road would get flooded.
 The rain was only supposed to last for a couple of hours.
 A flooded dirt road seemed like a very low risk that I was willing to accept.

 ## Meeting new friends